lemousehunter/SC1015-NLP-Spam-Detection-Project/README.md

 - Classification trees are able to predict the type of message with relatively high accuracies, but with a low F1 score.
 - LSTM performs better than classification trees in predicting the type of message.
 - Vectorization plays a key role when dealing with textual data.
-- Yes, it is possible to differentiate ham and spam messages using machine learning, however, there is still room for improvement.
+- Yes, it is possible to differentiate ham and spam messages using both Classfication Trees and LSTM, however, there is still room for improvement.

 ## What did we learn from this project?